scalyr/scalyr-tool/README.md

 The commands take the same options and return the same data, but for `timeseries-query` invocations without `--no-create-summaries` we create a timeseries on the backend for each unique filter/function pair.
-This query will execute near-instantaneously, and avoid exhausting your query execution limit (see below).
+This query will execute near-instantaneously, and avoid consuming your account's query budget (see below).

 Here are some usage examples: